Pullusb/GP_brush_fill/README.md

 #### Done:

+- 2019-10-13 - 0.2.0:
+    - Material selector : add specific material path to use (automaticly added to material of the object if not listed)
+    Allow to keep a dedicated material for fills (limitation, Show 'All' scene materials for now, not only grease pencil)

 - 2019-10-12 - 0.1.8:
+    - In additive mode : Add a shape even when nothing is instersected (boy that was frustrating !)
     - Add undo step on each stroke, can now safely ctrl+Z after leaving modal without losing all last strokes !
     - Changed panel from toolbar (T panel) to sidebar (N panel).

-- test for more precision : Upscale the points coordinates and the empty numpy array before tracing the the circles in the numpy array, then trace and downscale.
+- More precision : Upscale the points coordinates and the empty numpy array before tracing the the circles in the numpy array, then trace and downscale.
-- omit final point in shape on gp stroke creation.
+- Omit final point in shape on gp stroke creation.
 - add pressure control for tablets

 - add/substract (erase) stroke - (shapely)